International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 Following this, the maturity assessment of a IDS Deployment Scenario is made in the IDSA Ecosystem Building Calls (also known as "Monday Morning Calls") that take place on Monday mornings (09:00-10:00 CET/CEST).
 These meetings consist of data space experts from various organizations within the IDSA Network.

-If you would be interested in participating to these meetings please send an email to: [carlos.gonzalez@internationaldataspaces.org](mailto:carlos.gonzalez@internationaldataspaces.org)
+If you would be interested in participating to these meetings please send an email to: [Carlos Gonzalez, Community Manager IDSA](mailto:carlos.gonzalez@internationaldataspaces.org)

 Basically, the evaluation process consists of four steps explained below:

 :one: Submit the IDS Deployment Scenario via the [form](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu)

 :two: Declare interest for your IDS Deployment Scenario to be evaluated in IDSA Ecosystem Building Calls.
-If your IDS Deployment Scenario is already part of the Data Space Radar, then you can simply send an email to [carlos.gonzalez@internationaldataspaces.org](mailto:carlos.gonzalez@internationaldataspaces.org) to request for evaluation of your IDS Deployment Scenario.
+If your IDS Deployment Scenario is already part of the Data Space Radar, then you can simply send an email to [Carlos Gonzalez](mailto:carlos.gonzalez@internationaldataspaces.org) to request for evaluation of your IDS Deployment Scenario.

 :three: Pitch your project in one of the IDSA Ecosystem Building Calls